wahrwolf/ba-thesis/chapters/500-discussion.md

 The second difference is the quantity of the performance change The performance loss in the precision (BLEU score) and comprehensibility (METEOR score) on the domain sets in the Czech-English pair are higher, and the improvement in the mixed data set smaller.

-\cite{Zoph:16} used multiple input languages for a neural machine translation and showed that combining languages can improve translation quality.
+Zoph & Knight \citeyear{Zoph:16} used multiple input languages for a neural machine translation and showed that combining languages can improve translation quality.
 They found that the improvement is greater when distant languages are used.
 This indicates that domains or at least ambiguities are encoded differently in languages.
 While the classification of domain membership might be of similar difficulty over all domains, the pairwise differentiation may be different.

-This can also be seen in fig figure \ref{fig:comparison_bleu}, which indicates that the domain differences between FINANCE (ECB) and LAW (Euroarl) are in the selected data more obvious in Czech-English than in German-English.
+This can also be seen in figure \ref{fig:comparison_bleu}, which indicates that the domain differences between FINANCE (ECB) and LAW (Euroarl) are in the selected data more obvious in Czech-English than in German-English.

 Overall the comparison shows that prefix constraints improve the translation comprehensibility and precision whenever the domain membership is not expressed clearly through structural differences.